MEMORIAL TO A BELGIAN PILOT-JUST ONE WHO CAME ACROSS THE

-Although MAPS have refurbished several other Merlin engines, the current one is the most historical to date.
-MAPS spokesman Robin J Brooks said that ‘when renovated this will be a vivid reminder of the great sacrifice that was given by many Belgians to repel an enemy invasion.
-We must never forget’.
+Although MAPSL has refurbished several other Merlin engines, the current one is the most historical to date.
+MAPSL spokesman Robin J Brooks said: "When renovated, this will be a vivid reminder of the great sacrifice that was given by many Belgians to repel an enemy invasion.
+We must never forget".

 The Rolls-Royce Merlin engine went on display at the Museum following a memorial service at the museum on Battle of Britain Day, Thursday September 15, 2016 at 12 noon, around the same time that Albert fell to his death.
 The service was attended by 16 members from Albert’s family from Belgium and France including his two daughters, Adrienne and Rosemary, who knew little of their father’s life until 2008, when a memorial service at Lympne Church was seen in France by Adrienne’s husband, Philippe.